1. Purpose of the Board Charter

 - preparing comprehensive minutes to document Board proceedings and ensure conclusions are accurately recorded;

 - facilitate the orientation of new directors and assist in director training and development;

 - ensure availability of information required by new directors for the proper discharge of their duties;

 - assisting the communications between the Board and Management; and

 - providing full access and services to the Board and carrying out other functions deemed appropriate by the Board from time to time.

-- The Board reserves the right to establish Committees from time to time in the discharge of its duties and responsibilities, who report and make recommendations to the Board.
+- The Board reserves the right to establish Committees from time to time in the discharge of its duties and responsibilities.

 - Audit Committee